 As clearly shown in our Rules for the Erasmus Mobility, International Activities and Relations, the most important objectives of our mobility activities are to encourage a policy of exchanges and joint projects with international partners such as to produce a significant and positive outcome for the improvement of the quality level, updating of training activities for the development of European awareness of students and staff.

 Any initiative to build new relationships and international activities will be carefully assessed in relation to the immediate and future benefits, the real possibilities of development, or the real economic possibilities to be made, supported and developed, and in relation to the activities our institution.

-Policies relating to international relations will primarily beaimed at creating mobility of students, teachers and other staff, through periods of study, training and intensive programs, multilateral projects for the development of curricula, the modernization of higher education and the support of networks, also aim at creating joint degrees.
+Policies relating to international relations will primarily beaimed at creating mobility of students, teachers and other staff, through periods of study, training and intensive programs, blended mobilities, multilateral projects for the development of curricula, the modernization of higher education and the support of networks, also aim at creating joint degrees.
 Activities of teaching staff offer teachers opportunities for professional and personal development, motivation to enrich the contents of the courses, promoting the exchange of new experiences on teaching methodology.

 Priority will be given to mobility activities that lead to the production of new teaching material and to mobility activities that will be used to consolidate and expand relationships between the institutions and to prepare for future cooperation projects.

 The specific characteristics of musical studies mean that the artistic production is expected to lie at the top of the activities that enhance the quality of students and teaching staff mobility.